Set up the tutorial data and initialize a Data Context¶

 The data problem we’re solving in this tutorial:

-In this tutorial, we will be creating an Expectation Suite for this example data set that allows us to assert that we expect at least 1 passenger per taxi ride based on what we see in the January 2019 data.
-We will then use that Expectation Suite to catch data quality issues in the staging table, which contains a new batch of data every month.
+In this tutorial, we will be creating an Expectation Suite for this example data set that allows us to assert that we expect at least 1 passenger per taxi ride based on what we see in the January 2019 data (and based on what we expect about taxi rides!).
+We will then use that Expectation Suite to catch data quality issues in the February data set.

 Set up your machine for the tutorial¶